SebastianMaciel/SebastianMaciel/README.md

 - I was born in 1989, today living in Argentina.
 - I like to learn technologies to help people in whatever I can.
 - I'm a fan of mixing virtual solutions for real life things.
-- Working today in GlobalLogic.
+- Working today as a Frontend Tech Lead in Tach Argentina.